xolanintsibande/every-dashboard-begins-on-the-sales-floor/README.md

 That experience shaped how I now approach data.

-«A dashboard can identify a problem.
-Understanding the operation behind the data helps explain why it happened.»
+## A dashboard can identify a problem.
+Understanding the operation behind the data helps explain why it happened.

 ---